unisoftapps/ng2-log-service/README.md

 # ng2-log-service

-Angular 2 Logging Service thats follows the Observer pattern.
+Angular 2 Logging Service.
 Log listeners listen to log events and are notified when they occur.

-To run the example tests, issue the following commands:

 ## Installation ##